Menu

 Register

-The IDTA is proud to announce our 8th annual conference exclusively for the developmental therapists in the field.
+The IDTA is proud to announce our 10th annual conference exclusively for the developmental therapists in the field.
 This will be an excellent opportunity to connect with your peers, gain tips to further your practice, honor the achievements of Developmental Therapists with the Wehman Award of Excellence, Benny D Rising Star Award, and celebrate all that has been accomplished in our field.

 This Years theme:

 Join us as we expand our knowledge of what we as developmental therapists can do to facilitate meaningful interactions for our EI families as they navigate their world around them .
-So mark your calendars, book your hotel room, and prepare for a fun and knowledge filled day among your fellow Developmental Therapists.
+Be sure to keep checking our CONFERENCE LANDING PAGE (currently under construction) for more details as they come in!

 Call or Email Us